Wellgate Centre: Original Wellgate

 The original Wellgate was a thoroughfare that was located between the Hilltown and the Murraygate.

 The 'gate' in Wellgate comes from the Old Norse word 'gata' meaning road or street and has the same origins as the word gait meaning 'to walk'.
 The street was referred to as 'Wellgate' because it led to a well at the foot of the Hilltown.
 Gate and gait can often be found in historic and modern street names, normally meaning the same thing and along with the Wellgate, Dundee's compact city centre retains several streets with this characteristic: Cowgate, Marketgait, Murraygate, Nethergate, Overgate and Seagate.

 The old Wellgate featured a variety of shops and restaurants which all later closed to make way for the new centre.

+In 2023, Leisure and Culture Dundee launched The Wellgate Project which was created to preserve the history and story of the street.

 Construction and opening

-The Wellgate Centre began construction in 1974 and later opened in April 1978.
+The Wellgate Centre began construction in 1974 and later opened on 4 April 1978.
 The ornate green lamp post that was situated on top of the Wellgate Steps was retained when the centre was opened.
+The Wellgate Steps themself however were demolished and replaced with much wider steps.

 The centre's opening was met with success as it was the first major indoor shopping centre in Dundee.
+It became popular with shoppers in Dundee and was the preferred shopping location for Dundonians over the 1960s open-air Overgate and continued to be the case until the demolition and reconstruction of the Overgate in 2000.

+The centre was home to the largest Tesco store in Scotland and its opening day had a record number of visitors of any of their stores in the country.

 The Wellgate Clock and the Wellgate Fountain were two additions to the centre when it opened in 1978 and became popular among locals and visitors to the centre.